Solar generator is about capturing the sun's energy and using it in your home.

 Going solar, going green, is not for the fainthearted.
 For me it's been something of a journey.
 From very little background, reading, scouring the internet, questioning my knowledgeable patients, and talking to the experts has led me on a very exciting journey.
 It's culminated today in these two solar generators, the second erected yesterday, and today making all the connections, providing almost one hundred percent of our electrical needs.

 Why go green?
 Why build a residential solar panels system?
 For me it was simply that our electricity supply in the new South Africa is so unreliable; the threat of total blackout remains a reality.
-Whether it's brown outs, too low a voltage for our electical devices, electical surges that blow your television and computers, or simply no electricity at all for an extended period which has become a feature of our lives, the decision to "go solar" has been an exciting journey.
+Whether it's brown outs, too low a voltage for our electrical devices, surges that blow your television and computers, or simply no power at all for an extended period which has become a feature of our lives, the decision to "go solar" has been an exciting journey.

 Earth hour, is it a fanciful notion, or a real possibility?
 Rather take some concrete action like building a solar generator, as far as I'm concerned.

 These environmental studies students are celebrating Earth Hour, the 29th March.
-Lovely romantic picture but instead of adding yet more carbon dioxide to the atmosphere, I'd rather see them clambering on a roof erecting a solar generator.
+It's a lovely romantic picture but instead of adding yet more carbon dioxide to the atmosphere, I'd rather see them clambering on a roof erecting a solar generator.
 Is that sour grapes?
 Well, perhaps, yes.

 Let's start planning now what we can do between now and the next Earth Hour to meaningfully make sure the Earth is habitable for our children's children.

 So, how big a solar generator?